Alexander Campbell and Isabella McDonald were my paternal grandfather's paternal grandparents. Alexander

 to the village.
 The severity of the famine was noted by government and church officials and relief was organised.

-Through unknown circumstances, the surviving members of the Campbell family found their way from Lochcarron to London where
+Through unknown circumstances, the surviving members of the Campbell family found their way from Lochcarron to Plymouth where they embarked as

-London on 22 September 1849 in steerage.
+on 21 September 1849 in steerage.
 The Harry Lorrequer arrived in Port Adelaide, South Australia, on

 26 December 1849.
-As with most immigrant ships to South Australia at that time the passenger list was
+As with most immigrant ships to South Australia, the passenger list was

 The McDonald family in Scotland